kiosion/valve-index-arch-linux/README.md

 ### Bad tracking

-If the image appears properly on the HMD but doesn't track correctly / has significant lag or stutters - I'm still looking into this, might have something to do with vulkan/specific video drivers.
+If the image appears properly on the HMD but doesn't track correctly / has significant lag or stutters - Specifically in SteavVR Home, and *only* in SteamVR home/dashboard elements for me.
+Games are fine and run at the HMD's full refresh rate without stutters or input lag.
+I'm still looking into this, might have something to do with vulkan/specific video drivers.
 I've had slightly better results after adjusting the custom resolution to 90%, but that's not really a long-term fix.

 ---